Discover the Brazilian jungle aboard a traditional river boat, sailing from Manaus to Anavilhanas

 The boat will drop anchor in a quiet place, for a peaceful night under the incredible spectacle of the starry sky that comes alive, far from the lights of modern civilisation.

-Day 3: cruise on the Rio Negro
+Day 3: Rio Negro Cruise

 The boat sails along with no noise other than the lapping of the water on the hull, in the morning mist, you can watch for the first signs of the forest and its animals awakening.
-It’s a magical moment that feels it could be the first morning of the beginning of the world..
+It’s a magical moment that feels like it could be the first morning of the beginning of the world.

-Back to the boat.
+Back to the boat at a leisurely pace.

-A local breakfast of coffee and tapioca pancakes, fruit juice, local fruits, bananas, and pacova fries..
+A local breakfast of coffee and tapioca pancakes, fruit juice, local fruits, bananas, and pacova fries.

 You will then set off on a short 2hr excursion in the jungle where the guide will show you the unique ecosystem of this amazing Amazon rainforest.